Making the most of your strategy execution

 Clarity.
 Alignment.
 Transparency.
 All critical characteristics in the tips you’ve learned for strategy execution.
 But what’s next?

-Along with the guidance from our strategy execution guide, you’ve got a starting point for creating, deploying, and executing a strategy.
+Along with the guidance from our strategy execution guide — which covers how to get better at strategy and best practices for strategy execution — you’ve got a starting point for creating, deploying, and executing a strategy.
 It might be tempting to jump in head-first and start defining your strategy immediately.

 But why work harder when you can work smarter?